-The CCNE-accredited Master of Science in Nursing (MSN) degree is a part-time program for ambitious nurses who aspire toward nursing education or leadership roles that contribute to the future of the healthcare landscape.
-Our online MSN program is designed for busy working nurses who want to move forward in their career.
-Build upon your Bachelor of Science in Nursing (BSN) education, utilizing your previous credits to transfer from a BSN to MSN credential.
+The Master of Science in Nursing (MSN) degree program is for ambitious nurses who aspire toward nursing education or leadership roles that contribute to the future of healthcare.
+Our fully online MSN program is designed for busy working nurses who want to move forward in their career.
 The Master's in Nursing curriculum lets you focus on one course at a time or go as quickly as you’d like—with flexible log-on times—to balance school, work and family while still graduating in as few as 18 months.